Junior League Softball Team DQ'd from World Series for Inappropriate Snapchat

 Junior League Softball Team DQ'd from World Series for Inappropriate SnapchatAugust 5, 2017

-The Junior League softball team from Atlee has been disqualified from the 2017 Junior League World Series championship game after an inappropriate photo was discovered on Snapchat.
+The Junior League softball team from the Atlee area near Richmond, Virginia, has been disqualified from the 2017 Junior League World Series championship game after an inappropriate photo was discovered on Snapchat.

 Per Michael Phillips and Paul Woody of the Richmond Times-Dispatch, six members of the Atlee Junior League team were seen in a picture posted to the social media site giving the middle finger with a caption that "made it clear the gesture was intended for the Kirkland team" Atlee defeated in the semifinal on Friday.